seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Graphic design info (programs used) vCard and identification section (vCard may not be possible) My web stack
-Rework of index
-| Make an alternative format view similar to the way it was done on the Takeout Tuesdays project
-New icon to center at the top
+Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project New icon to center at the top
-Music section
-| AudioDB, bandcamp
+Music section | AudioDB, bandcamp
 Certificates
 UnSaaSS project
-Update to file tree (more entries, and condense new+existing ones) Update the file tree, and link to ROOTFILES.base Update information about Windows and MacOS support Give identity theft a better name, and update the link in the guestbook section with this newly named section Updates to Legend
+Update information about Windows and MacOS support Give identity theft a better name, and update the link in the guestbook section with this newly named section Updates to Legend
-Full repository listing WIP
+Full repository listin (WIP)
 Nicknames (SEAN9000)
-Model projects and model project status repository link Major project: Miscellaneous
+Major project: Miscellaneous
-Fix existing mega project section: Other projects
-Fix existing mega project section: Meadows
-Fix existing mega project section: WacOS
-Model project information section: Link to files: MODEL_PROJECT_STATUS.py & MODEL_PROJECT_STATUS.xhtml Information on necroposting and project development cycle (in years) Mention projects: BlueberryOS, LocksmithOS, VRedroomOS, MailOS, and Motor Universe: Open Factory, FolderArtist, Favicon Pages, and more
+Model project information section: Link to files: MODEL_PROJECT_STATUS.py & MODEL_PROJECT_STATUS.xhtml Mention projects: BlueberryOS, LocksmithOS, VRedroomOS, MailOS, and Motor Universe: Open Factory, FolderArtist, Favicon Pages, and more
-Add title attribute to all images
+Add title attribute to all images (WIP)
-Replace all Markdown style images with HTML style images Add comment markers to all details tags
+Replace all Markdown style images with HTML style images (WIP) Add comment markers to all details tags (WIP)
 ```

 </details> <!-- End of current remodel goals section !-->